 Despite architectural advances based on deep learning have led to enormous progress at segmenting vessels in curated datasets, their ability to generalize to new situations is rarely studied.
 In contrast, the generalization ability, which refers to robustness, is an important factor for algorithms performance.
 To improve robustness, there exist two issues which need special attention.
 First, in the real world context of retinal fundus image analysis, the input images may come from different kinds of digital fundus camera systems.
 Since the tonal quality of a fundus image is affected by the characteristics of these systems~\cite{tyler2009characteristics}, models fitting well to datasets collected from a specific class of fundus camera might fail to generalize to those captured from other types of machines.
 Second, for retinal vessel segmentation models to be adopted in practice, they also need to be robust on pathological changes, especially on those not included during the training stage.

 These issues can be alleviated by different strategies.
-For instance, image pre-processing techniques like contrast limited adaptive histogram equalization try to decrease the difference among samples by redistributing their pixel values, However, they only lead to limited improvement yet require additional inference time.
-Domain adaptation~\cite{javanmardi2018domain,zhuang2019domain}, on the other hand, learns to adapt models between domains.
-But it needs additional data from the target domain to retrain the models when deploying to a new circumstance.
+Image pre-processing techniques like contrast limited adaptive histogram equalization try to shrink the difference among samples by redistributing their pixel values, However, they only lead to limited improvement yet require additional inference time.
+Domain adaptation, on the other hand, learns to adapt models between domains.
+But more data from the target domain are needed to retrain the models when encountering a new circumstance.
 In contrast, data augmentation methods, which includes input transforms that the model should be invariant against, show great merits of without requiring any extra training data or inference time.
 Motivated by that, in this paper we investigate the robust retinal vessel segmentation problem from a data augmentation perspective.

 Our method consists of two novel data augmentation modules, {\it i.e.}, channel-wise random gamma correction and channel-wise random vessel augmentation, for training robust retinal vessel segmentation models.
-The former aims at varying the tonal quality of the entire image, while the latter mainly focuses on augmenting the visual appearance of retinal vessels.
-With the generated virtual training samples, a model is able to learn more representative features regardless of both global and local variations.
+The former aims at varying the tonal quality of the whole image, while the latter only focuses on augmenting the visual appearance of retinal vessels.
+By doing so, the models are able to learn more representative features regardless of both global and local variations.
 The experimental results on three real world datasets suggest that the proposed method significantly increases the robustness on samples that are captured by different camera systems and/or affected by diverse pathological changes.
-Furthermore, we also construct a thorough set of synthetic images to demonstrate that models trained with our method are less sensitive to the variations of image brightness, contrast and saturation.
+Furthermore, we also conduct a thorough set of synthetic datasets to demonstrate that our augmentation scheme achieves reduced sensitivity to the variations of image brightness, contrast and saturation.